Illustration: Alixandriya Schafer

 Over the next two years, there were more signs of trouble.
 At birthday parties, he’d shut down and want to leave.
 When he was upset in class, he’d bang his head against his desk, and at night he’d wet the bed or have night terrors.
 If he forgot a move during a karate routine, he’d run off the floor and tell his mom he couldn’t do it.
 “I’m going to fail.
 Everybody’s looking at me, and I’m stupid,” he would say.
 The negative self-talk began to seep into everything he did, with Nicholas routinely declaring that he hated himself.

 The words were crushing to Suzi and Mark.
 Parents are conditioned to want to take away their child’s pain—from an infant’s cry to a scraped knee, they are there with cuddles and Band-Aids.
 But no amount of comforting could quiet Nicholas’s feeling that he was worthless.
 “My husband and I always say to him, ‘We just wish you could see what we see,’” Suzi says.
 “But it’s just one of those things where no matter what we say, it doesn’t take his pain away.”
-5 strategies for talking to your child about their mental health

 It’s heartbreaking when a child so young develops depression, but Nicholas is not alone.
 Though most of us think of mental health disorders as an adult problem, 70 percent of them begin in childhood and adolescence.
 While only about two percent of kids experience depression before their teen years, that number jumps after puberty.
 And kids are experiencing depression earlier and in greater numbers than before.
 In the US, the number of 12- to 17-year-olds who dealt with a major depressive episode increased from 8.7 percent in 2005 to 11.3 percent in 2014.